Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 You should negotiate a pay-for-delete settlement.

 The collection agency should agree to stop reporting your debt to the three major credit bureaus in exchange for your payment.
-Notice that we did not say “full payment.”
+Notice that this does not say “full payment.”
 Hunter Warfield does not volunteer this information, but it almost always accepts less than the full amount.
 Any amount you pay pads the company's bottom line.

 You should start by offering to pay half the debt in exchange for deletion.
-You can work from there to come up with an arrangement that both parties will accept.
+You can work from there to come up with a pay-for-delete agreement that both parties will accept.
 Once you have both accepted the terms, you should request that Hunter Warfield provides the official agreement in writing.
 Do not make a single payment until you receive this agreement in the mail.

 Seek professional help

-If you'd rather not deal with Hunter Warfield directly, you could always hire a credit repair company to do the legwork.
+If you'd rather not deal with Hunter Warfield directly, you could always look for companies to repair credit to do the legwork.
+Some law firms also offer assistance with debt collections.
 Credit Saint has plenty of experience in and success at removing negative entries from credit reports.
-Credit repair companies won't do anything you couldn't do yourself.
-But they deal with revenue recovery firms every day and can get results quickly and efficiently.
+Credit repair companies won't do anything you couldn't do yourself, but they deal with revenue recovery firms every day and can get results quickly and efficiently.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer